-- require that all those who work for us do so to the highest standards of safety and environmental protection;
+- require that all those who work for us to conform with the requirements of the UKAEA safety, health and environment management system;

 - provide healthy and safe workplaces with safe equipment and safe procedures of work;

-- commit to preventing pollution and the protection of the environment through responsible utilisation of resources, particularly in relation to energy and process gases;
+- commit to preventing pollution and the protection of the environment through responsible utilisation of resources, particularly in relation to energy usage and management of waste;

 - integrate safety, health and environmental considerations into all aspects of the organisation;